 Husky Point Røros AS is located in Os, Norway.
 Just a 20 minute drive from the UNESCO world heritage…More

 Many places follow sustainable principles, but being certified as a sustainable destination is an honour few qualify for.
-It takes years of work demonstrating their lasting commitment to providing the best possible experiences for their guests, while keeping the negative impact of tourism to a minimum.
-In addition, the destination must work to continually improve its business practices and relations with the local community, whilst safeguarding their natural and cultural assets, history and traditions.
+It takes years of work demonstrating a lasting commitment to providing the best possible experiences for the guests, whilst keeping the negative impact of tourism to a minimum.
+In addition, the destination must work to continually improve its business practices and relations with the local community, whilst safeguarding their natural and cultural assets, history, and traditions.